At a glance

 - Food allergy: The third most common type of allergy in cats (behind flea allergy and inhalant allergy).
 The most common causes of food allergies are fish, beef, chicken, eggs, and wheat.

 - Food intolerance: Occurs when the body has a reaction to eating a particular food or drink such as milk.

 Cats most vulnerable to chronic infection are senior cats, kittens under six months, cats with a compromised immune system, stressed cats and cats in an overcrowded environment.

-- Bacterial infection: Salmonellosis, campylobacter, E. Coli, tuberculosis, tularaemia.
+- Bacterial infection: Salmonellosis, campylobacteriosis, E. coli, tuberculosis, tularaemia.

 - Parasitic infection: Liver flukes, parasitic worms such as roundworm and hookworm.

-- Histoplasmosis (disseminated): A rare fungal infection which usually affects the lungs, in some cases, the infection can spread throughout the body, causing several symptoms including diarrhea.
+- Histoplasmosis (disseminated): A rare fungal infection that usually affects the lungs, in some cases, the infection can spread throughout the body, causing several symptoms including diarrhea.

 - Hyperthyroidism: A benign hormone-secreting tumour of the thyroid gland.